 While Japa is the repetition of mantra, Dhyana is meditation of the Lord with all its attributes.
 Meditation or Dhyana can be therefore combined and can be done with Japa and meditation (Japa-Sahita- Dhyana).
-Although Japa can be combined with meditation but Dhyana can be done without Japa (Japa- Rahita- Dhyana).
+Although Japa can be combined with meditation but Dhyana can be done without Japa (Japa- Sahita- Dhyana).

-In most forms of japayoga, the repetitions are done using a japa mala, which is actually a string of beads.
-In Hinduism, Vaishnava devotees use beads made from Tulsi plant while Shaivites use Rudraksha beads.
-There are one hundred and eight beads in a japa mala.
-The aim or goal of Japayoga varies depending on the mantra involved and the religious philosophy of the practitioner..
+Japa can be done verbally or mentally.
+In most forms of Japa Yoga, the repetitions are done using a ‘Japa Mala’, which is actually a string of beads.
+In Hinduism, Vaishnava devotees use beads made from Tulsi plant while Shaivites use Rudraksha Mala.
+There are 108 beads in a Japa Mala.
+The aim of Japa Yoga varies depending on the mantra involved and the religious beliefs of the practitioner.

 Mantras for Japa Yoga

 The popular Japa mantras for Japa Yoga are,

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to firstname.lastname@example.org